Threonine ammonia-lyase: Evolution

 There are five major fold types for PLP-dependent enzymes.
 Threonine ammonia-lyase is a member of the Fold Type II family, also known as the tryptophan synthase family.
 Though threonine ammonia-lyase does not possess substrate tunneling like tryptophan synthase does, it contains much conserved homology.
 Threonine ammonia-lyase is most closely related to serine dehydratase, and both possess the same general catalytic mechanism.
 In fact, threonine ammonia-lyase has been shown to exhibit some specificity towards serine and can convert serine into pyruvate.
 The regulatory domain of threonine ammonia-lyase is very similar to the regulatory domain of phosphoglycerate dehydrogenase.
 All of these relationships demonstrate that threonine ammonia-lyase has close evolutionary ties to these enzymes.
 Due to the degree of conserved structure and sequence in enzymes that recognize amino acids, it is likely that the evolutionary diversity of these enzymes came about by the matching together of individual regulatory and catalytic domains in various ways.

 Relevance to humans

-Threonine ammonia-lyase is not found in humans.
-Thus, this is one example of why humans cannot synthesize all 20 proteinogenic amino acids; in this specific case, humans cannot convert threonine into isoleucine and must consume isoleucine in the diet.
-The enzyme has also been studied in the past as a possible tumor suppressing agent for the previously described reasons, in that it deprives tumor cells of an essential amino acid and kills them, but this treatment has not been utilized.
+In humans, threonine ammonia-lyase activity has been found from the enzymes encoded by the genes SDS and SDSL (in addition to L-serine ammonia-lyase activity).
+The enzyme has also been studied in the past as a possible tumor suppressing agent in the hopes of depriving tumor cells of an essential amino acid and killing them, but this treatment has not been utilized.